sowmya-mudunuri/lumos/README.md

-# Untitled - GDSC Solution Challenge - Education for All 🌍📚
+# Kindled - GDSC Solution Challenge - Education for All 🌍📚

 ## Overview 🚀